Car Insurance for First-Time Drivers Over 30

 The average cost of full coverage car insurance for an experienced driver is about $323 more per year than a basic policy.
-Because you lack driving experience your rates will likely be a bit higher than what is in the tables.
+Because you lack driving experience, your rates will likely be a bit higher than what is on the tables.

 Do first-time drivers over age 30 pay higher than average car insurance rates?

 At the age of 30, you would think that you have enough life experience not to be classified in the same group as teen drivers.
-Unfortunately, that’s not how the world of car insurance works when pricing is being set.
+Unfortunately, that’s not how the world of car insurance works when prices are being set.

 Usually, your age will only work against you when you’re getting quotes if you’re under the age of 25.
 The rule of thumb is that car insurance is most expensive for drivers who are between the ages of 16 and 19, but you’ll typically pay more for insurance until you’re 25.